 I continue to perform health and fitness experiments while learning about health, diet, training and supplementation.

 Training is unstructured at this very moment.
-I do a lot of infrared sauna sessions and my physical activity is mainly derived by outdoor farm work!
+I do a lot of infrared sauna sessions and my physical activity mainly consists of outdoor farm work.

 Being my own boss, working from home and being able to spend time with my family while helping others is truly amazing.
 I wouldn't change any of this for the world!

 So that's my story.
-I truly hope you enjoyed reading this and maybe learnt a thing or two.
+I truly hope you enjoyed reading this and maybe learned a thing or two.